RexManglicmot/ai_llm_optimization/README.md

 - DONE. data_loader.
 THIS WAS A PAIN!!
 - DONE. prompt_parser
 - DONE.
 HF model wrapper

-- START HERE. evaluator
+- DONE. evaluator.
 This is the runner.py

-- aggregator

-2 Smoke tests
+- DONE. aggregator.
+This is metrics.py

+2 START HERE.
+Smoke tests???....use Val dataset????
+Need to thinknabout.
+ON run_val_sweep.py file

 3 Validation